gotd/td/README.md

 # td

-MTProto encoding and decoding, based on [TL parser](https://github.com/ernado/tl) and inspired by [grammers](https://github.com/Lonami/grammers).
+Telegram protocol implementation based on [TL parser](https://github.com/ernado/tl) and inspired by [grammers](https://github.com/Lonami/grammers).

+## Status

 Work in progress.
+Only go1.15 is supported.

+Goal of this project is to implement Telegram client while providing building blocks for the other client or even server implementation without performance bottlenecks.

 ## Reference